giantoak/unicorn/README.md

 enriched document search

 # Quick Start Installation
 You can get up and running with unicorn very quickly using Vagrant and the **VagrantFile** that comes with the repository by running $vagrant up.
 This provisions an Ubuntu/trusty virtualbox image.
+You should move the **Vagrantfile** into the same directory in which you've cloned the unicorn repository.

 Next, remove ".template" from runconfig.py and app/config.py.
 Within app/config.py make sure you set the *admin_username* and *admin_password*.
 You will use these for your first login.
 Also within app/config.py change the database connection string (*db_conn_str*).
 If you want to use our defaults embedded in **db_setup.sh** and **install.sh** you should set the *db_conn_str* to: